Welcome to today's edition of the Rush 24-7 podcast.

 But my whole point is this.

-Okay, number one, we didn't stop Russia, China, Israel, uh Pakistan, India, China, any of these countries from developing nuclear weapons.
+Okay, number one, we didn't stop Russia, China, Israel, Pakistan, India, China, any of these countries from developing nuclear weapons.

-That's that's a that's a thoroughly that's a thoroughly thoroughly worthy question.
+That's a thoroughly, thoroughly worthy question.

 I believe that the right to have a nuclear arsenal is tied directly to what your goals are for it.